Home Blog Page 99

 0

-Settlement
+Life Settlement

 With a life settlement, the policyholder realizes an amount much greater than the cash surrender value in exchange for the policy’s ownership.
 Term life insurance policies are also applicable when converted into permanent insurance.
-Life settlement transactions involving key-man or buy-sell policies can provide businesses with increased cash flow to solve immediate financial problems.
+Life settlement transactions involving key-man or buy-sell procedures can provide businesses with increased cash flow to solve immediate financial problems.
 In contrast, transactions concerning split-dollar policies typically involve retirement planning and charitable giving issues.

 In short, life settlements offer policyholders of all kinds an array of options previously unavailable to them.
 In a recent advisor survey, nearly half of the respondents had clients who had surrendered a life insurance policy, many of whom might have qualified for a life settlement transaction and subsequent lump sum cash payment.
-In this article, I will discuss the underwriting process related to life settlements, which is of paramount importance in the process, just as it is in life insurance itself.
-However, there is a great deal of difference in the process for each respectively.
+In this article, I will discuss the underwriting process related to life settlements, which is paramount in the process, just as it is in life insurance itself.
+However, there is a great deal of difference in the process for each.

 offer to the seller of the policy.
 Because the investor will be sustaining the policy premiums until maturation, the insured’s life expectancy becomes critical in assessing the value or sale price of the policy.
-If the insured’s life expectancy assessment is too short, the purchaser will have paid too much and risks a financial loss.
-By contrast, should the assessment of an insured’s life expectancy be longer than their actual life span, the offer to the seller would have been less than it could have been.
+If the insured’s life expectancy assessment is too short, the purchaser will have paid too much and risk a financial loss.
+By contrast, should the evaluation of an insured’s life expectancy be longer than their actual life span, the offer to the seller would have been less than it could have been.

 READ MORE :